 However, we recognise that each child’s needs are unique and so each child will receive different support, depending on their specific needs.
 The SENCO and class teacher will decide which strategies and resources are appropriate to support your child’s needs.
-This may include small group or 1-1 support.
-In the majority of cases, 1-1 support is not required but a variety of strategies are implemented to meet the individual needs of pupils.
+This may include small group or individual support.
+In the majority of cases, individual support is not required but a variety of strategies are implemented to meet the individual needs of pupils.
 If any outside professionals are involved with your child, they will give advice regarding the support that your child receives in school.

 The pupils who currently receive additional support.

 Any pupils who have been newly identified as requiring support.

 Any pupils who have been identified as not making as much progress as would be expected.